carmenbianca/report-liferay/report.md

 the \gls{inbound} licensing is not a concern.
 If the employee commits code that was authored by somebody else, however, the licensing must be double-checked.

-The method of implementation is not yet certain, and will require research and deliberation.
-Some options are concretely mentioned here to give this goal some more tangibility.
 Preliminary research suggests that incoming libraries could be checked against their declared manifest, or against a public database that holds the licensing information of many packages.
 Alternatively, the code could be verified against a "plagiarism checker" on a snippet level, but this might be too complex and/or resource-intensive.

 To reduce the complexity of this goal into tangible parts, it would be fair to split it up into a few sub-goals:

-- Write a mechanism that automatically checks whether \gls{inbound} code is first-party or third-party.

 - Write a mechanism that automatically checks the licensing of \gls{inbound}
   third-party code.